sprucetechnology/seo-checker/README.md

 The tool will update all fields defined in `propertyMap`.
 To control which fields are updated, simply adjust the keys in `propertyMap`.

+### Optional: Using Reference Keyword Data

+To further improve the relevance of suggested keywords, you can provide your own search data:

+- Create a `references/` folder in the project root.
+- Place one or more `.xlsx` files containing your keyword, clicks, and impressions data (e.g., exported from Google Search Console).
+- The tool will automatically extract and prioritize top keywords from these files when generating suggestions.
+- The `.xlsx` files should have columns for keywords, clicks, and impressions (column names are detected automatically).

+This is optional, but highly recommended for tailoring suggestions to your site's actual search performance.

 ---

 ## 🏗 Building a Native Executable